kobbyob123/sneakyBunny/README.md

 I have written an algorithm to corner the rabbit but it still need's some work.

 ### The Bug :
-The algorithm I have written to catch this sneaky works sometimes, it sometimes misses the bunny and it has to run again before it can catch the rabbit.
+The algorithm I have written to catch this sneaky bunny kind of works, it sometimes misses the bunny and it has to be run again or maybe a third before it can catch the rabbit.
 Let's say probability of success is about 40%.

 ### Resolution :